& Concurrent Enrollment

 Spring of 2000

 Homeschooled Ankeny student Meggan Stone requested PSEO access for a music appreciation course & a human biology course at Des Moines Area Community College.
-The Ankeny school district received $4,100 for Meggan's dual enrollment and the PSEO courses would have cost the district $500, but nevertheless the superintendent denied her request claiming it cause the district financial hardship.
+The Ankeny school district received $4,100 for Meggan's dual enrollment and the PSEO courses would have cost the district $500, but nevertheless the superintendent denied her request claiming it caused the district financial hardship.
 Meggan's parents appealed to the school board, but their appeal was rejected due to "Ruling No. 44".

 The Stone family, with the assistance of HSLDA, appealed to the State Board of Education.